Control 3.4: Incident Reporting and Root Cause Analysis

 Key Configuration Points

-- Create SharePoint incident tracking list with required fields (ID, category, severity, RCA, resolution)
+- Create SharePoint incident tracking list with required fields (ID, category, AI-agent-specific class, severity, determination timestamp, applicable regulator timers, owner per timer, RCA, resolution, evidence pointers)

-- Configure Power Automate workflows for new incident notification and SLA breach alerts
+- Configure Power Automate workflows for new incident notification, internal SLA breach alerts, and per-regulator timer countdowns

 Zone-Specific Requirements